Plus Wig Tips From the Roswell Park Pros

 The Resource Center can order any style wig in a range of colors from the Henry Margu collection.
 It takes about 10 days for the wig to arrive, and then it’s time for styling — because wigs, it turns out, aren’t ready to wear right off the shelf.
 They come with lots of extra hair that needs to be thinned, trimmed and sometimes layered.
 That’s where professional hairstylists Jeff Lindner and LaFondra Martin come in: They customize the wigs for each person, to suit “the shape of the head, the shape of the face,” says LaFondra.

 Martha says that while most men choose a hat and cozy sleeping cap, some prefer wigs.
 They can choose one of the standard wigs for women, which the hairdressers cut and shape into a style to suit a man.

 “A Spiritual Experience”

-Jeff began styling wigs for cancer patients, free of charge, 20 years ago.
+Jeff began styling wigs for cancer patients, 20 years ago.
 “Cancer has touched my family,” he explains.
 “That’s how I got started.
 One day I called Roswell Park and offered my services for anyone who had lost their hair and got a wig.
 They could come to my shop and get a free haircut.”
 Nearly four years ago, he began providing the service in the Resource Center, still as a volunteer.
 With the program's growing popularity, in 2015 the Alliance Foundation provided the Resource Center with a Quality of Life grant to expand the styling services for patients, making it possible to bring Jeff in more frequently, add LaFondra to the team, and compensate both of them.